-This guide, Tuning Derby, explains how to set properties to configure and tune systems, databases, specific tables and indexes, and queries.
-This guide also provides performance tuning tips and an in-depth study of query optimization and performance issues.
+This guide, Tuning Derby, explains how to tune systems, databases, specific tables and indexes, and queries for performance.
+This guide also provides an in-depth study of query optimization and performance issues.

 Audience

 This book is a reference for Derby users, typically application developers.
 Derby users who are not familiar with the SQL standard or the Java programming language will benefit from consulting books on those topics.